-Windows 11 22H2 ISO file direct download without Media Creation Tool
+Windows 11 ISO file direct download without Media Creation Tool

-No more workarounds, you can download the Windows 11 22H2 ISO directly from the Microsoft servers, and here's how.
+You can download the Windows 11 ISO directly from the Microsoft servers without the Media Creation Tool – here's how.

-Windows 11 22H2 has been available for download as an optional upgrade through Windows Update since September 20, 2022.
-However, you can also download the ISO file to start fresh with a clean installation or install the new version on an unsupported hardware configuration.
+UPDATED 11/14/24: The latest version of Windows 11 (24H2) is available for download through Windows Update on devices running an older release or Windows 10.
+However, you can also download the ISO file if you want to start fresh with a clean installation or if you are trying to install Windows 11 on an unsupported hardware configuration.

 In the past, the official way involved using the Media Creation Tool or workarounds to download the installation files, but since Windows 11, you can download the official ISO file directly from the Microsoft support website.

-This guide will teach you the steps to download the Windows 11 2022 Update ISO file directly from the Microsoft servers.
+In this guide, I will teach you the steps to download the Windows 11 ISO file directly from the Microsoft servers.

 1. Open Microsoft Support website.